mbrlabs/Lorien/docs/manuals/manual_v0.2.0.md

 - Draw with the left mouse button or with your drawing tablet's pen
 - Pan/drag across the canvas with the middle mouse button (i recommend to map a button on your pen to the middle mouse button for easy navigation)
 - Zoom with mouse wheel
+- To select a number of strokes activate the Selection tool and drag across the canvas.
+By holding down shift you can add more strokes to your current selection. `DELETE` deletes all strokes you have currently selected.
+Right click or `ESC` deselects everyting again.
+- With the Move Tool you can move your current selection anywhere you want

 ## Keyboard shortcuts
 - `CTRL+S`: Saves the current file